 Camp Solelim provides camper lists, which include the name, address and telephone numbers of campers, to its associate camp, Camp Biluim, for the purpose of providing your child with the opportunity of continuing in the ongoing camp program.
 Camp Solelim also provides its campers with the names, addresses, telephone numbers and emails of other campers should they wish to communicate once the camp season has ended.
 Occasionally, we will share lists with information of registered campers with prospective and new campers in order to begin developing supportive camp relationships.
-Your personal information is managed and accessed by our Camp Directors, medical team and office staff.
+Your personal information is managed and accessed by our Camp Director, medical team and office staff.

 The parent(s) or guardian(s) submitting this registration are those having legal custody of the child.
 Conditions of custody, if applicable, must be fully communicated in writing to Camp Solelim, including, if applicable, a copy of the section of any court order referring to visitation rights.